-A grade II para rider, Natasha has transverse myelitis (inflammation of a section across the spine), which she contracted when she was 14 months old and the nerve damage is permanent, leaving her with a severe weakness and the inability to feel her legs.
+When Natasha was 14 months old, she contracted transverse myelitis (inflammation of a section across the spine), which resulted in permanent nerve damage, leaving her with a severe weakness, loss of balance and sensation, and the inability to feel her legs.

 Natasha, who hails from Uxbridge in Middlesex, joined her local branch of the Riding for the Disabled Association aged nine.
 She decided on her equestrian career after watching the Sydney Paralympic Games on TV in 2000, setting herself the goal of winning a gold medal one day.

 The 31-year-old made her championship debut at the 2011 Europeans aboard the late Cabral, winning individual and freestyle gold – a feat they repeated at their first Paralympics in London 2012.
 In all, the partnership won 11 gold medals together.